maihoanganh/ctpPOP/README.md

 **AX = b => trace(X) = a,**

-by using Conditional gradient-based augmented Lagrangian (CGAL) method.
+by using Conditional gradient-based augmented Lagrangian (CGAL) and Limited memory bundle method (LMBM).

 - Although possibly slower than the other method on the sparse POPs, ctpPOP is much more robust on the dense ones.